amateur-hacker/pmm/QWEN.md

 4. UUIDs are used for primary keys across all tables
 5. Timestamps for creation and updates are automatically managed

-This appears to be a well-structured Next.js application with modern tooling for a membership management system with blogging capabilities.
+This appears to be a well-structured Next.js application with modern tooling for a membership management system with blogging capabilities, designed specifically for an NGO called "Purvanchal Mitra Mahasabha".